jj49411/motorway-ui/README.md

 ## Future Improvements
-- Server-Side Performance Optimisation
+- Server-Side Performance Optimisation: I kept the scope of this task strictly to the frontend, leaving the provided Express server untouched.
+To resolve the intentional network delay on the API, I would implement a simple cache variable/`Map()` on the server to store the JSON response and skip the timeout for the subsequent requests.
+Also, add a `Cache-Control` header on the response so the browser knows to cache the data locally.

 - Testing: The current tests verify the critical user flows, including form validation, image rendering, and modal navigation.
 The next step is to expand coverage to edge cases.
-This includes testing the tab navigation logic, the `GallerySkeleton` loading states, and simulating API failure states (e.g. 500 errors) via MSW.
+This includes testing the tab navigation logic, the `GallerySkeleton` loading states, and simulating API failure (like 500 errors) via MSW.

 - Modal UX: The user experience of the image dialog can be improved by moving the "Previous" and "Next" navigation buttons to the left and right sides of the full-size image.
 This provides a more standard gallery feel.